 Charting Your Moon Power Points

 The chart below can help you identify your Moon Power Points for the coming year.
-Dates are taken from Jim Maynard’s 2017 Pocket Astrologer for Pacific Time.
-Leos get two fresh starts with two new moons, and they’re going to need it with all those eclipses in their sign.
-Aquarius and Pisces also have eclipses paired with their moon power points.
-For a great description of how eclipses affect you, see this article by Susan Miller. https://www.astrologyzone.com/all-about-eclipses-a-guide-for-coping-with-them/
+Dates are taken from Jim Maynard’s 2018 Pocket Astrologer for Pacific Time.
+Lucky Virgos get two chances to start a new project with two first quarter moons, while Libras get two chances to wrap things up or let go of what’s not working with two last quarter moons, one at the start of the year and one at the end.
+Leo and Aquarius are experiencing multiple eclipses.
+For a great description of how eclipses affect you, see this article by Susan Miller.

 |Moon Phase||New||Full||First Quarter||Last Quarter|